sebastianbergmann/phpunit-documentation-english/src/configuration.rst

 Possible values: ``true`` or ``false`` (default: ``false``)

-This attribute configures whether the test suite execution should be stopped after the first test finished with status "error".
+This attribute configures whether the test suite execution should be stopped after the first error.

 .. _appendixes.configuration.phpunit.stopOnFailure: